Liberty University Web Policy

 Logos are not to be used on the website because the University wordmark appears at the top of each page.
 See the Liberty University Brand Identity Guide for more information about logos

-No passwords, usernames, student addresses or student phone numbers may appear on any Liberty University website.
+No passwords, usernames, student addresses, or student phone numbers may appear on any Liberty University website.

 See Liberty University’s Blog Policy.

 Departments may display outside RSS feeds from trustworthy and relevant sites that will not be in violation of Liberty University’s standards or mission.
-The web page’s author is responsible for assuring that the RSS content is appropriate.
+The web page’s publisher is responsible for assuring that the RSS content is appropriate.

 In order to provide site visitors with disabilities access to all site content, all text must be provided on the web page, and not in image form.
 The assistive technologies used to read web pages cannot read text within images.